 This business case did not receive government funding in the 2024-27 National Land Transport Programme.
 Despite this, we are seeking to implement what frequency improvements we can, along with optimisations and route changes (still to be developed).

-The following maps show the current, next 10year and 10-30-year maps outlining the expected development of the Dunedin Orbus network.
+The following maps show the current, next 6-year, 6-10-year and 10-30-year maps outlining the expected development of the Dunedin Orbus network.

-Current map

-(July 2025)
+Current map (July 2025)